razgarabedi/Forumify/README.md

 ## Important Notes & Production Considerations

-*   **Password Handling:** For simplicity, passwords are currently stored and compared in plain text within the database. **This is insecure and should NEVER be done in a production application.** In a real-world scenario, always hash passwords securely (e.g., using `bcrypt`) before storing them.
+*   **Password Handling:** For simplicity, passwords are currently stored and compared in plain text within the database in the placeholder version. **This is insecure and should NEVER be done in a production application.** The PostgreSQL version expects password hashing to be implemented (currently, it stores them as-is if not hashed beforehand).
+In a real-world scenario, always hash passwords securely (e.g., using `bcrypt`) before storing them.
 The `src/lib/db.ts` file has comments indicating where hashing should be implemented.
 *   **Error Handling:** Basic error handling is implemented, with messages displayed using toasts.
 More robust error logging and reporting would be needed for production.
 *   **Image Storage:** Uploaded images (avatars, post images) are handled as Base64 data URIs and stored directly in the database.
 In a production environment, these should ideally be uploaded to a dedicated file storage service (like Cloudinary, AWS S3, Firebase Storage) to avoid bloating the database and improve performance.
 *   **Notification & Message Polling:** The notification and private message counts in the header use simple client-side polling for updates.
 For a production application, a more robust solution like WebSockets or Server-Sent Events would be preferable for real-time updates.